 - Explain why?

-So, well done for getting to the bottom of this huge post.
-This is the longest post on our website, and the most important one too.
+So, well done for getting to the bottom of this enormous post.
+This page is one of the longest posts on our website and one of the most important too.
 If you want to find out more about how we can help you as your next oil and gas marketing agency, then please contact us.